What is material selection?

 Part Application

-Choosing the right material for CNC manufacturing is crucial, and different applications require different materials.
+Choosing the right material for CNC machining is crucial, and different applications require different materials.

 The material's physical properties, like tensile strength, strength-to-weight ratio, crack resistance, rigidity, or flexibility, depend on its application.
 Heavier materials can handle more stress, but for weight-sensitive uses, choose lighter materials with a strong strength-to-weight ratio.